Assassin’s Creed: Odyssey review-in-progress — Impossibly dense

 Good pacing in a huge open world

 Odyssey is a mammoth game.
-That’s true both in terms of square mileage and the amount stuff that fills that world.
+That’s true both in terms of square mileage and the amount of stuff that fills that world.
 And while it has more of those things than most other games, that’s not too impressive on its own anymore.
 What’s more important is that Ubisoft has built in a sense of momentum that will drive you through the Odyssey in a way that makes you actually want to go out and explore all of that content.

 That comes down to a refined sense of pacing, and that’s super difficult to pull off in an open-world game.
 In Odyssey, Ubisoft accomplishes this in a number of ways.